tomheston/fragility-metrics/FRAGILITY_METRICS.md

 **Interpretation**: Identical to all NBF metrics.
 Values near 0 indicate data lying on the neutrality boundary.
 Values above 0.50 reflect strong separation from neutrality.
 **Neutrality**: p̂ = p₀.
 **Pairs with**: BFQ
 **Note**: This metric is the geometric robustness partner to BFQ for single-proportion benchmark tests and generalizes the Agreement-NBF structure to arbitrary p₀.
+The special case p₀ = 0.5 corresponds to agreement vs chance (previously referred to as “Agreement-NBF”).
 Used for single-arm response rates compared with a benchmark p₀.
 Inputs: k (successes), n_relevant (denominator), p₀ (benchmark).
+**Common applications:**
+- Pairs with BFQ for single-arm response rates
+- Agreement studies (p₀ = 0.5 for chance agreement)
+- Any single-proportion benchmark comparison

-### 4.8 MHQ — Marginal Homogeneity Quotient ⭐
+### 4.7 MHQ — Marginal Homogeneity Quotient ⭐

 **Application**: Matched-pair or fixed-margin 2×2 designs (e.g., crossover trials, pre–post paired binary outcomes, or any setting where McNemar’s test is appropriate).
 **Definition**: NBF-style robustness metric for marginal homogeneity; proportion of discordant pairs that would need to switch direction to reach b = c.